klmcwhirter/pi-day-2024-with-py/README.md

 Here I only pursue client side - because it was fun to do and I was curious.

-After all, pi day is about celebrating PI vs TAU (from a mathematical perspective) and, in my case, practicing the skills of my craft.
+After all, pi day is about celebrating PI in any ludracous way imaginable (not just from a mathematical perspective) and, in my case, practicing the skills of my craft.

 ## Notes